Mario-Youchia/Complete-Smart-Home-System-with-Enhanced-Safety-Features/README.md

 The provided firmware examples can be opened in the Arduino IDE.
 Before compiling each sketch, install the board support and libraries referenced.

 The firmware uses local Wi-Fi, MQTT, server and certificate settings.
 These values have to be replaced before reuse.

+## Application and archive limitations

+- Live functionality requires reconstruction of the original local environment.
+- Only two of the ten firmware projects are available.
+- The power-meter interface contains simulated data only, not real data.

+## Archival security notice

+This repository stores original local credentials, certificates, and private-key files for historical documentation.

+Anyone adapting this project must:

+- replace all usernames and passwords
+- change broker, server, and database addresses
+- generate new certificates and cryptographic keys
+- apply current security practices before deployment